Description

 Toxic / Danger: No.

-Origin: California through New Mexico, Colorado, Wyoming, Mexico.
+Origin: California through New Mexico, Colorado, Wyoming, and Mexico.

 Cultivation and Uses